Click on a button or the corresponding section of the plan to see the features of that area.

 In Loving Memory of Sophia Hampton who served in this church for seventeen years with faithfulness and devotion.
 Died Jan.
 1st.
 1900 R.I.P.

 Another brass floor plaque commemorates Charles Bone, the Beadle .
-It is said that he was appointed principally to make the pubs close during church service times; he certainly looks fearsome in this photo!
+It is said that he was appointed principally to make the pubs close during church service times (the result being that they set up stalls at the church doors) and to keep the children in order in the galleries during services; he certainly looks fearsome in this photo!

 In Pious Memory of Charles Bone many years Beadle of this church who fell asleep 31st.
 Dec.1902 aged 84 R.I.P.